erick-tmr/closeness_centrality_challenge/README.md

 - [Koala](https://github.com/arsduo/koala)

 ## Managing your Facebook app
-In the *facebook_social_graph* there is a class named *facebook_testusers_manager* that you can use to manage the test users from your app, the methods have pretty straight forward name meaning, you can create, list and *be friend* your users.</br>
+In the *facebook_social_graph* lib there is a class named *facebook_testusers_manager* that you can use to manage the test users from your app, the methods have pretty straight forward name meaning, you can create, list and *be friend* your users.</br>
 *Obs: Please notice that due to the Facebook API calls these methods can be a bit slow to run.*

 ## Tests